EnigmaBridge/client.py/README.md

 print(from_hex('95c6bb9b6a1c3835f98cc56087a03e82') == result)
 ```

-For more usage examples please refer to tests.
+For more usage examples please refer to tests and our [API documentation].

 ## Dependencies